jameswhoughton/tebex-tech-task/README.md

 ### Errors

 Since the external apis all seem to use status codes differently, I have attempted to normalise them with the `ExternalRequestFailedException`.
-Any server error from the external resource results in a `502 - Bad Gateway` response and any client error from the server results in a `400 - Bad Request` response, with the exception of a not found error (which returns a `404 - Not Found` response.
+Any server error from the external resource results in a `502 - Bad Gateway` response and any client error from the server results in a `400 - Bad Request` response, with the exception of a not found error (which returns a `404 - Not Found` response).
 This exception handling has been moved out of the Controller so as to offer future consistency if new endpoints are added.

 ### Resiliency

 - The service is stateless so can easily scale horizontally.
-- All external requests have a timeout (5s) and will retry up-to 3 times with an incremental back-off.
+- All external requests have a timeout (5s) and will retry up to 3 times with an incremental back-off.
 - Results are cached for 24 hours (long term data that is unlikely to change frequently).
 - Rate limiting can be applied at the service level (example: `ProfileSourceSteam`).
 - The endpoint also has it's own rate limit.